wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 # System Design - Yelp or Proximity Service

+FIRST CREATED 2021/01/17

 ## Functional requirements

-Given a location, a user can search all the nearby places within a give radius.
+Given a location, a user can search all the nearby places within a given radius.

 A user can add his/her favorite places.

-A user can post feedback/review/comment to a place: rating(required) + text/pictures(optional)
+A user can post feedback/review/comment to a place: rating(required) + text/pictures(optional).

+Business owners can add, delete or update a business place and it will be effective in the next day (OR in nearly real time).

 ## Non-Functional requirements

 High Availability - Our search service should be highly available.

-Scalable - There will be peak demand on the Holiday season or certain tourist attractions.
+High Scalability - The system can handle the spike in traffic during peak hours or holidays.

 Low Latency - Users should be able to access information as fast as possible.
 A real-time search experience with minimum latency.